mrumka/pip-templates-microservice-dotnet/doc/Configuration.md

 ```

-To enable prometheus support please add or uncomment following line:
+To enable prometheus support should be added or uncommented following line:

 Example **config.yml** file:
 ```